 The Dangers Of Not Telling Them

 There are actually many dangers associated with not telling your physician about your drug use.
 In particular, this might be related to when you are due to be going on some kind of medication.
-When this is the case, there are many medications which can cause a lot of harmful effects if taken in combination with other illicit drugs.
+When this is the case, there are many medications that can cause a lot of harmful effects if taken in combination with other illicit drugs.
 So not being honest in this case could lead to potentially disastrous, even fatal, consequences.
-It is clearly much better to be honest and avoid that issue altogether.
+It is clearly better, to be honest and avoid those possible issues altogether.

 So in summary: always ensure you are as honest as you can be with your doctor.
 It might save your life!